Dr Shanti Graheli

 My academic work is a combination of literary and historical studies, with a focus on the materiality of books and texts.
 I specialise on the circulation of Italian Renaissance books abroad and on the dynamics of consumption and reception that facilitated that circulation.
 My monograph Italian Books and the French Renaissance, will offer a substantial new contribution to understand the fortune and dissemination of Italian culture in early modern Europe, by taking into account issues of cultural and linguistic integration, translation practices and readership, and proto-national identity (Brill, forthcoming).

 I have been exploring this question further in a project funded by the Carnegie Trust, 'Importing Knowledge: Italian Books in Scottish University Libraries', with Ms Michelle Craig and CJ Walker working with me as research assistants.
-In 2024-2025 I will be building on this research through a Leverhulme-funded Research Fellowship for a project entitled "A comparative study of Italian and French Renaissance Books in Scotland".
+In 2024-2025 I am building on this research through a Leverhulme-funded Research Fellowship for a project entitled "A comparative study of Italian and French Renaissance Books in Scotland".

 I write on different aspects of print culture, from the production to the dissemination and reception of texts in early modern Europe.
 I am particularly interested in early publishing firms that managed to establish a strong connection with their anonymous public, particularly within the context of Renaissance Venice.
 One of my current research projects, co-authored with Ester C. Peric (Naples and Udine), is a study of the commercial catalogues produced by the Aldine Press in sixteenth-century Venice.
 This project has received support from the Bibliographical Society, the Printing Historical Society, Houghton Library at Harvard University, and the Gladys Krieble Delmas Foundation.